Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 	- Examples
 		- How does water get to the leaves of a tall tree from a root?
 			- ![[Unit 1 - Chemistry of Life 2022-11-29 12.11.35.excalidraw]]
+			- It is like a conveyer belt that travels from the roots to the leaves
 - Unique Density
 	- Less dense as a solid
 - Biological Solvent